YoichiMukai/Yoichi-website-academic/content/project/internal-project (copy) copy/index.md

 +++
 # Project title.
-title = "MPerception of reduced speech and the role of phonological-orthographic consistency: Evidence from pupillometry"
+title = "Perception of reduced speech and the role of phonological-orthographic consistency: Evidence from pupillometry"

 # Date this page was created.
 date = 2020-04-27T00:00:00